b3x206/unity-tabsystem/readme.md

 ### Documentation
 What's that? (how do i even write documentation anyway)
+* Create tab using GameObject>UI>TabSystem
+* Just play with the 'TabAmount' and use the 'CurrentReferenceTabIndex' variable for which tab to instantiate from.

 ### FAQ
-Q: I found a bug!
+* Q: I found a bug!
-A: Please open issue (with enough reproduction detail) thank
+* A: Please open issue (with enough reproduction detail) thank

-Q: I made your bad code better
+* Q: I made your bad code better
-A: Ok open merge request i will (probably not look) definetly look
+* A: Ok open merge request i will (probably not look) definetly look

-Q: